Shimmermare/MLP-AFX-Plumbing-Toolkit/README.md

 1. Get Macromedia Flash 8. **Only Flash 8 is supported at the moment because MLP itself was created in it (at least first seasons).**
 2. Create After Effects project in a separate folder anywhere you like.
 3. Download toolkit and place it anywhere you like, but project folder is recommended.
-4. Add Script UI panel: `File -> Scripts -> Install Script UI panel...` and select `MLP-AFX-Plumbing-Toolkit.jsx` from toolkit.
+4. To open toolkit, `File -> Scripts -> Run Script File...` and select `MLP-AFX-Plumbing-Toolkit.jsx`.
 5. Click `Init project` button.
 You'll need to specify flash executable location.

 ### How to use ###